offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ### Setting up SSL
 {: .no_toc }

-Offen requires to be served via SSL.
+Offen Fair Web Analytics requires to be served via SSL.
 In case you are on a paid plan, Heroku offers free Certificate Management for your domain and there is nothing you need to other than enable it.
 In case you are using the free plan, you can use self-signed certificates.
 Instructions can be found [in the Heroku documentation on the topic][heroku-ssl].

 [heroku-ssl]: https://devcenter.heroku.com/articles/ssl